 Also, a terrified dog could be dangerous.
 After all, you don’t know how the animal came to be a stray.
-The dog may have been mistreated in the past so that he now associates being around people with a beating.
-If the dog appears at all threatening, stay in your car, and don’t approach him.
+The dog may have been mistreated in the past, so he now associates being around people with a beating.
+If the dog appears at all threatening, stay in your car and don’t approach him.

 If you’re out walking and you come across a dog that’s fallen into a deep hole, is stranded on an icy lake, or is trapped in water, you must make sure that you can safely rescue the animal.
-Many people have died while trying to rescue trapped dogs, so don’t become a statistic; stay safe.
+Many people have died while trying to rescue trapped dogs, so don’t become a statistic!

 Call Animal Control

-Before you do anything else, call for professional help.
+As soon as possible, and before you try to help the dog (or scare them away), call for professional help.
 If you’re in a city or town, call the local animal control agency.
 If you’re out in the country, call the police.

 You should call for help whether the dog is injured or not, even if he’s wearing an identification tag.
 Give the dispatcher your phone number, and ask for an estimate of how long you’ll be waiting for help to arrive.
 Try to give the exact location of the dog by using road names, landmarks, or mile markers.